- Paul McKeown

 At The City Law School, he is leader for evidence on the bar course.
 He also teaches criminal advocacy and advanced criminal litigation.
 He teaches on academic programmes too, and currently delivers seminars on the LL.M 'Criminal trials: evidence and proof' module, and the LL.M 'Forensic psychology for the criminal practitioner' module.
 He has received numerous awards for excellence in teaching and curriculum development from both the law school and the university.

 He is the co-author of Keane & McKeown, The Modern Law of Evidence (Oxford University Press), which is now in its eleventh edition.
 This is a leading text on the law of evidence which has been cited with approval in appellate courts in the UK and Commonwealth.
-He is also a member of the Criminal Law Review Case Commentary team.
+He is also a member of the Criminal Law Review's case commentary team.